 - Customize new template.
 Set some values.
 Paste signature.
 Etc.

-- Instead of sending this template make use of
+- Instead of sending this template, publish it — hit

-- Give your template some unique name, like “Invitation with signature“, hit
+- Give template’s name, like “Invitation with signature” (fill both

 You’re done.
 You can close template editor ignoring request to save changes (your template is published).